 The Cameo: Midway through the film (at 58:40 on the DVD), Mayor Rudy Giuliani can be seen walking past the car Gedeon is riding in.

-Camera Abuse: Jules' camera constantly shakes (due to his surprise at what's happening and when he's running), gets dropped several times and is constantly filed with dust on the lens.
+Camera Abuse: Jules' and Gedeon's cameras constantly shake (due to their surprise at what's happening and when they're running), gets dropped several times and is constantly filed with dust on the lens.